rayliuca/CanadaTravelAdvisoryAPI/README.md

 Please use the official sources on [this page](https://open.canada.ca/data/en/dataset/bef2ebb3-ca9a-485f-aaff-5dc36eb89426) or this link: https://data.international.gc.ca/travel-voyage/index-updated.json

 This script was originally developed for my [Global Affairs Canada Travel Advisories Viz](https://public.tableau.com/app/profile/ray.liu/viz/GlobalAffairsCanadaTravelAdvisoriesMap/Dashboard1) on Tableau Public when the official API was never updated (in the early COVID days).
-Now, for obvious reasons, the it is finally linked to the newest source.
+Now, for obvious reasons, it is finally linked to the newest source.
 I made this repo just to try out GitHub Actions.

 ## Method